Programs & Services

 Fixed Route buses run along pre-determined routes on a fixed time schedule.
-They are open to use by the general public, unlike most DAR/paratransit buses that are restricted to eligible clients.
+They are open to use by the general public, unlike most DAR/paratransit buses, which are restricted to eligible clients.

 Frail older adults and people with disabilities may be eligible to receive door-through-door transportation to medical appointments from ElderHelp Medi-Rides.
 This service is for individuals who are unable to take regular route bus or dial-a-ride transportation services and who have no other way to get to medical appointments.
 Transportation can be provided outside of city limits, including throughout Ventura County, Santa Barbara County, and Los Angeles County.

 To receive Medi-Rides, individuals must not already receive similar services from others agencies such as Gold Coast Health Plan.

 Medi-Rides are limited to one ride per month.
 Riders will be asked about how they manage their daily activities, such as needing help with walking, bathing, completing chores, and other tasks.

 All rides require a minimum of five business days of advance notice to process Medi-Ride Transportation requests.